flancian/garden/lightning talks.md

 A place in your mind to create: different from just 'remembering' things.
 Creating collaboratively is amazing.

 The most common markup is text + double square brackets.
+But would like to branch out to many more complex formats; mind maps for example (might have gotten the term wrong here).

+[[sami husseni]] freeic.org (in chat)

+Descriptions of intention.
+Intentions being indep